 - Reach passive candidates.
 In addition to showing the videos on your official pages, you can go for paid ads to show them in social media users’ feeds.
 A passive candidate thus can spot and view the video even without being connected to your company’s profile or a recruiter’s profile

 - Engage young candidates.
-Since Millennials and Post-Millennials watch video on social media the most, using videos for recruitment would mean creating content they prefer.
+Since Millennials and Post-Millennials watch videos on social media the most, using videos for recruitment would mean creating content they prefer.
 In other words, video can generate more candidate engagement than other content types such as a traditional textual job description.

 This makes video a perfect tool for recruiting students.
 Here are the tips to make them work for your company:

 - Incorporate videos in job postings where available or share job alerts in the video.
 Have your recruitment managers share videos with job alerts and posting on social media and invite people to apply.
 Below is an example of a recruiter using video in a job posting on LinkedIn to attract more views.

 - Share videos of how your company works to show that it’s a nice and fun place to work in.
 For example, you can show such events as birthday parties, conferences, individual or company achievements, awards, and other exciting events.
 Not only this works to attract more attention but it also improves your employer brand.

 - Create video job descriptions.
 If it’s possible, feel free to make the entire job description a video.
 It could even be something simple as an animated list of responsibilities and qualifications